Goldman hopes high rates will lure consumers to online bank

 Historically known as an adviser to the world's richest people and corporations, Goldman Sachs has been trying to do more business with ordinary consumers to diversify its business and have a more stable source of funding.

 A little over a year ago, the Wall Street bank acquired $16 billion worth of online deposits from General Electric Co (GE.N), about half of which came from individuals.
-Goldman has since increased those deposits by $4 billion, or 50 percent, and wants to grow more, Scherr said.
+Goldman has since increased those deposits by 50 percent and wants to grow more, Scherr said.

 "It carries ... great strategic potential," he said.
 "The ambition we have is for the retail deposit platform to grow so that it becomes a real, sizable channel."